 - Cognitive distraction, which takes your attention off driving

-Teens & Texting While Driving
+Teens and Texting While Driving

 Alabama Distracted Driving Law